MohnDoe/chevy/PRIVACY.md

 - **Discord** – to receive commands and send messages.
 - **Hevy API** – to fetch workout information.
+- **PostHog** – to collect events & errors, for analytics purposes.

 These services have their own privacy policies, which we encourage you to review.